 Given Gävlebockens history of destruction, its display warrants a high degree of security.
-According to Maria Wallberg, representative of Gävle municipality, the goat of 2018 will be protected by fences, guards, and security cameras 24 hours a day every day in order to deter potential vandals. ”Because of security reasons, we don’t want to go into details,” Wallberg said to Aftonbladet.
+According to Maria Wallberg, representative of Gävle municipality, the goat is protected by fences, guards, and security cameras 24 hours a day every day in order to deter potential vandals. ”Because of security reasons, we don’t want to go into details,” Wallberg said to Aftonbladet.

 Wallberg says that the giant straw goat plays an important role in the city’s tourism around the holiday season.
-Hotels and restaurants in Gävle rely on Gävlebocken to bring them customers, as people travel from all over Sweden to see the famed goat in person.
-Therefore, local businesses would much prefer it to remain standing, as it did last year.
+Hotels and restaurants in Gävle rely on Gävlebocken to bring them a stream of customers, as people travel from all over Sweden to see the famed goat in person.
+Therefore, local businesses would much prefer it to remain standing.

 Brand expert Eva Ossiansson agrees that Gävlebocken is important to strengthen the city’s brand and increase its recognizability.
-When people think of Gävle, Gävlebocken is the first thing that comes to mind for many, especially in the winter time. ”It garners a lot of attention and becomes a yearly phenomenon to talk about; when will it burn down, how will it burn and will it make it,” Ossiansson explained to Aftonbladet.
+When people think of Gävle, Gävlebocken is one of the first things that comes to mind for many, especially in wintertime. ”It garners a lot of attention and becomes a yearly phenomenon to talk about; when will it burn down, how will it burn, and will it make it,” Ossiansson explained to Aftonbladet.